apple/swift-algorithms/README.md

 ## Source Stability

-The Swift Numerics package is source stable; version numbers follow [Semantic Versioning](https://semver.org/).
+The Swift Algorithms package is source stable; version numbers follow [Semantic Versioning](https://semver.org/).
 Source breaking changes to public API can only land in a new major version.

 The public API of version 1.0 of the `swift-algorithms` package consists of non-underscored declarations that are marked `public` in the `Algorithms` module.
 Interfaces that aren't part of the public API may continue to change in any release, including patch releases.